 John McEuen and the String Wizards

-McEuen has now assembled a unique cast for a special night to share the music and memories of the landmark Will the Circle Be Unbroken record and his incredible career with the Nitty Gritty Dirt Band.
+McEuen has assembled a unique cast to share the music and memories of the landmark Will the Circle Be Unbroken platinum album and his incredible 50-year career with the Nitty Gritty Dirt Band.
 The cast includes:

 Les Thompson bass, vocals, bouzouki an original NGDB founding member

 John Cable guitar/vocals/mandolin also toured Russia as NGDB member.